MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/creating-AAD-app-for-insights.md

 # Tutorial: Create an Azure Active Directory (AAD) Application to use with Insights

-This tutorial covers one of the prerequisites for connecting the following tools with Insights:
+This tutorial covers creating an Azure Active Directory (AAD) application to use with Insights, which is one of the prerequisites for connecting the following tools with Insights:
 * Azure Data Factory (ADF)
 * Grafana
 * Python

+## Prerequisites
+* An Azure account with an active subscription.
+[Create an account for free](https://azure.microsoft.com/free)

 ## Create an Azure Active Directory (AAD) application

-You are going to create a new AAD application to link to your title database.
+To create an AAD application to link to your title database:

 1. Log into the [Azure portal](https://portal.azure.com).
 If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com).